Ad Blocker Detected

 Nuclear proteins such as Jun & Fos transcription factor are phosphorylated by growth hormones and promote the synthesis of various gene products including cyclin D1, CDKs, E2F. one of these that is E2F controls the production of several enzymes involved in DNA synthesis and enable cells to enter the S phase.

 Specific protease inhibitors such as p21 finally bind to and inactivate specific CDKs.
 The activity of specific CDKs that control whether a cell will divide, differentiate, become permanently quiescent, or begin a new cycle after a period of quiescent, is modulated by these four control mechanisms.

 Phosphorylation of critical proteins by Cyclin-dependent protein kinase C regulates cell division

-A highly organized meshwork of intermediate filaments composed of the protein laminin maintains the structure of nuclear envelope.
-Before segregation of sister chromatids in mitosis, the nuclear membrane is partly broken down due to phosphorylation of laminin protein by CDKs causing laminin filament to depolymerize.
+A highly organized meshwork of intermediate filaments composed of the protein laminin maintains the structure of the nuclear envelope.
+Before the segregation of sister chromatids in mitosis, the nuclear membrane is partly broken down due to phosphorylation of laminin protein by CDKs causing laminin filament to depolymerize.
 ATP-driven actin-myosin protein contractile machinery is a kinase target that pinches a dividing cell into two equal parts during cytokinesis.